Yes, Eraba, back we are on the fastest three hours in media.

 I don't know.

-But traditionally, the loser goes, and then the winner.
+But traditionally, the loser goes and then the winner.

-And there may have been more uh I somebody might have spoken before Rubio, but it was Rubio, and then Trump spoke, and and then and then Cruz, as it as it normally is.
+Somebody might have spoken before Rubio, but it was Rubio and then Trump spoke and then Cruz, as it normally is.

-When I've spoken to Marco Rubio, when Marco Rubio has talked to me about what he believes in his future uh vision for the country and so forth, it sounds conservative to me.
+When I've spoken to Marco Rubio, when Marco Rubio has talked to me about what he believes in his future vision for the country and so forth, it sounds conservative to me.

 I understand.